Before we begin working together it is important we have a working agreement so we know what is required of us.

 Online counselling sessions may be weekly or further apart depending on your requirements.
 They will last for a maximum of 60 minutes.

 Payment can be made by bank transfer, PayPal or cheque – preferably before you begin your counselling sessions.

 Details will be sent to you once we have agreed to work together.

 Details of fees are available on my website: https://www.natashalesliecounselling.co.uk/fees/

-If you cancel your arranged Instant Messaging or Webcam session at least 24 hours before your appointment you will not be charged for your missed session.
+If you cancel your arranged Instant Messaging or Webcam session with at least 24 hours before your appointment you will not be charged for your missed session.
 If you cancel your appointment less than 24 hours you will still be charged for half the regular fee.
 I am willing to show discretion in some instances however when missing your appointment cannot be helped.
 In such instances we can arrange an alternative time for your appointment.

 If for any reason I cannot send you an e-mail within the agreed time frame such as if I have technical difficulties or I am ill, I will send you a brief text message by mobile phone or telephone you (only if this is your preferred method of communication) to let you know and we can make an alternative arrangement.